The Best Food Processors of 2020

 Hamilton Beach 70725 12-Cup Stack & Snap

 If you are shopping for new kitchen appliances on a tighter budget, then the Hamilton Beach 12-Cup Stack & Snap is another model that we would highly recommend.
-The 12-Cup Stack & Snap scored just below the Hamilton Beach 10-Cup and costs roughly the same, earning it a Best Buy Award as well.
-The Stack & Snap did a great job at mixing up dough and impressed us with its shredding and slicing.
+It scores just below the Hamilton Beach 10-Cup and costs roughly the same, earning it a Best Buy Award as well.
+The Stack & Snap did a great job at mixing up dough and impressed us with its shredding and slicing capabilities.
 This product makes uniform slices and fairly even shreds without too much of a struggle.
 It's also easy to clean.

 Read review: Hamilton Beach 70725 12-Cup Stack & Snap